MicrosoftDocs/defender-docs/defender-endpoint/android-whatsnew.md

 > [!NOTE]
 > The new storage permissions cannot be configured by admin to auto approve through Microsoft Intune.
 User will need to take action to provide access to this permission.

 - **User experience:** Users receive a notification indicating a missing permission for app security.
 If the user denies this permission, app security functionality is turned off on the device.
-If user doesn't accept or deny permission, they continue to receive the prompt when unlocking their device or opening the app, until it has been approved.
+If user doesn't accept or deny permission, they continue to receive the prompt when unlocking their device or opening the app, until it's approved.

 > [!NOTE]
 > If your organization is previewing the tamper protection feature and if the new storage permissions are not granted by the user within 7 days of updating to the latest version, the user might lose access to corporate resources.